firezone/firezone/docs/docs/authenticate/google.md

 construct a request to the OpenID server.
 1. `client_id`: The client ID of the application.
 1. `client_secret`: The client secret of the application.
-1. `redirect_uri`: Instructs OIDC identity provider where the response to the request should be sent.
+1. `redirect_uri`: Instructs OIDC provider where the response to the request should be sent.
 1. `response_type`: Set to `code`.
 1. `scope`: The permissions required by Firezone.